NomadsReach/Fallout-Anomaly/README.md

 <details>
 <summary>Crash Handling</summary>

 If the game crashes while you're playing, a log will pop up providing details about the crash.
 Please save this log to a location where you can easily upload it to the GitHub bug report section [here](https://github.com/NomadsReach/Fallout-Anomaly/issues/new/choose).
 Additionally, include your most recent save file for further analysis.
+If you are more familar with the crash tool you can also run it to generate the log yourself.

 </details>
 <details>